jianshen92/branching_model/README.md

     * Pass Linting (Jenkins) (Some Linting Library)
     * Pass Minimum Coverage Requirement.
 80% for old repository, 100% for new repository.
 (Jenkins) (Some Coverage Library)
     * Code Review.
 Pass minimum peer approval requirement.
 Github has a hard limit of at least 1 reviewer.
 (Github)
-* Once all condition are met, the code AUTHOR should be the one who perform the merge.
+* Once all conditions are met, the code AUTHOR should be the one who perform the merge.

 ## Other Practices
 #### Commit Messages